KevinMeteor/SRCNN-Model-for-Image-Super-Resolution/README.md

 ### Prepare Train Dataset
-SRCNN uses patches for training, which are downscaled, upscaled, patchfied from the T91 dataset, to create a number training data from a few numbers of images.
+SRCNN uses patches for training, which are downscaled, upscaled, patchfied from the T91 dataset, to create the number(<1.) training data from a few numbers of images.
 Firstly, we will use *patchify_iamge.py* , in which
 ```
 low_res_img = cv2.resize(patch, (int(w*0.5), int(h*0.5)),